KediDili/VanillaPlusProfessions/features.md

 - Gift of Friendship

 - Haute Cuisine
+Increases sell prices of cooked food.
+Doubles the sell price of cooking category objects, there's nothing you need to do add compatibility with this talent.

 - Mini Fridge, Big Space
+Increase storage space for mini-fridges.

 - Good Eats
+Allows for two food buffs and two drink buffs simultaneously.

 - Lost And Found
 Reading lost books after they've been found gives you daily buffs, reading another book while one will override the previous book buff and the buffs will be removed next day.
 Here are the buffs for vanilla lost books: